jupyterhub/jupyterhub/docs/source/reference/server-api.md

 3. if it's not ready, you can follow up with `progress_url` to wait for it
 4. if it is ready, you can use the `url` field to link directly to the running server

-The example demonstrates starting and stopping servers via the JupyterHub API, including waiting for them to start via the progress API, as well as waiting for them to stop via polling the user model.
+The example below demonstrates starting and stopping servers via the JupyterHub API, including waiting for them to start via the progress API, as well as waiting for them to stop via polling the user model.